hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 ## Generating quality metrics

-Remember that Seurat automatically creates some metadata for each of the cells:
+When data is loaded into Seurat and the initial object is created, there is some basic metadata asssembled for each of the cells in the count matrix.
+To take a close look at this metadata, let's view the data frame stored in the `meta.data` slot of our `merged_seurat` object:

 ```r
 # Explore merged metadata